-Spring is traditionally a time when we clean our homes and spruce up our gardens, and it can be a good idea to extend this to our finances so that our money is working as hard as it possibly can.
+Spring is traditionally a time when we sort out our homes and spruce up our gardens, and it can be a good idea to extend this to our finances.

-If you’re very organised when it comes to money matters, you probably give yourself a financial health check on a regular basis.
-But if you’re the kind of person who just manages to get by from month to month, you may not have the time or inclination to take a step back and see what you’re really doing with your money.
-But it’s worth taking some time to do this.
-If the task itself fills you with dread, concentrate on how you’ll feel after you’ve finished and – if necessary – line up a little treat to reward yourself afterwards.
+If you’re very organised when it comes to money matters, you may already give yourself a financial health check on a regular basis.
+But if you’re the kind of person who just about manages to get by from month to month, you may not have the time or the inclination to take a step back and see what you’re really doing with your money.

-Here, we look at five ways to spring clean your finances and hopefully save a bit of money at the same time.
+Here, we look at nine ways to spring clean your finances and hopefully save yourself a bit of money at the same time.

 1) Work out how much you owe